clo4/datapacks/afk/README.md

 execute if entity @s[gamemode=!spectator] run kick @s AFK
 ```

-## Details

-Activity detection uses the player's head rotation to determine their activity.
-This uses a quaternary search to determine the angle to a 5.625deg accuracy, which
-is less accurate than using NBT, but is more performant.

 ## API docs for add-ons

-The public API of this data pack is stable.
-The statements below are the
+The public API of this data pack is stable, and intentionally quite small.
+The
-guarantees implied by the current version of the data pack, with the normal
+statements below are the guarantees implied by the current version of the data
-backwards compatibility guarantees of semantic versioning.
+pack, with the normal backwards compatibility guarantees of semantic versioning:
+minor versions may introduce new features, but will not introduce breaking
+changes.

 ---

 ### Scoreboard tags

-#### `afk`
+#### 🏷️ `afk`

 This tag, when applied to players, indicates that said player is "away".